avp1598/avp1598.dev/README.md

 <img  alt="Lighthouse Score"  src="./public/assets/lighthouse.webp" />

-## My personal portfolio
+## My portfolio

 <a  href="http://avp1598.dev/"  target="_blank">avp1598.dev</a> made using
-Astro and TailwindCSS emulating a macOS terminal among other features.<br/>
+Astro.js, TailwindCSS and React emulating a macOS terminal among other features.<br/>

 This project was built using these following: